Eastern Hunting Regulations

 For information and advice on wetland creation contact the staff at your local Fish & Game offices.
 Wetlands in the Eastern Region are now rare.
 In some parts less than 1% of the original wetlands remain.

 The Game Bird Habitat Trust fund is one source of funding for enhancement, purchase or development of wetlands.

 If you have a proposal to create or enhance a large area of wetland we may be able to help you obtain funding.

-Game bird hunting regulations
+Eastern Region game bird hunting regulations

 The Eastern regulations, including season lengths and bag limits, are in the North Island Game Bird Hunting Guide.